jezze-meza/OpenGL-Development-Cookbook/README.md

-# opengl33_dev_cookbook_2013
-OpenGL Development Cookbook (book code with build and configuration fixes)
+# OpenGL Development Cookbook by Mobeen Movania

-My fixes: patched source files and added common solution file.
+OpenGL Development Cookbook was written presumably for all platforms, yet its source code is Windows *only*.
+This repo fixes that problem.